Ostilio15/react_prototype_ui/README.md

 * webpack (build tool) config for building production bundle and developing locally
 * babel for ES6 to ES5 translation
 * React + React-Router example code
+* Support of internalization with react-intl
 * React-bootstrap
 * Jest as testing framework
 * Flow as type checker
 * SASS support

+### Prerequisites:
+- node
+- yarn / npm

 # How to use